MabelOmolaja/CodeAlpha_AWS-CICD-Project/README.md

 ## Step 6: Automated Deployment to EC2

-Configured secure SSH access between GitHub Actions and the EC2 instance.
+I configured secure SSH access between GitHub Actions and the EC2 instance.

 The deployment script: